1981 Atlantic hurricane season: Tropical Depression Thirteen

-The thirteenth operationally classified tropical depression developed 275 mi southwest of Bermuda on September 12, and was initially expected to intensify into a tropical storm.
-Although it failed to further intensify, Tropical Depression Thirteen brought squalls to Bermuda with winds gusts of tropical storm-force as it passed west of the island on September 13.
-Moving northward, the system merged with a developing extratropical cyclone south of Nova Scotia on September 14.
+The thirteenth operationally classified tropical depression developed 275 mi southwest of Bermuda on September 23, and was initially expected to intensify into a tropical storm.
+Although it failed to further intensify, Tropical Depression Thirteen brought squalls to Bermuda with winds gusts of tropical storm-force as it passed west of the island later that day.
+Moving northward, the system merged with a developing extratropical cyclone south of Nova Scotia on September 24.